dbemerydt/updateRepsOnGaza/README.md

 ```

 For Senator Hickenlooper and Rep Neguse, you'll have to manually click "submit", as they have infrastructure preventing automated submissions.

+Also please edit `messageBody.txt` to say your name instead of mine, and maybe change the language in it if you want?